About Lake County Soil & Water Conservation District

 Lake County Soil & Water Conservation District is a Local Government Unit (LGU) established in 1965 to assist landowners with natural resource issues.

-Our mission is: "to provide technical assistance to help property owners and local units of government implement sound land management planning to protect the natural resources of Lake County."
+Our mission is: "to provide technical assistance to help property owners and local units of government implement sound land management planning and water quality planning to protect the natural resources of Lake County."

 We welcome public participation at our monthly board meetings!
-Board meetings are held on the second Thursday of every month at 1 pm in our office at:
+Board meetings are held on the second Thursday of every month at noon in our office at:

 408 First Avenue